-Explanation of Benefits (EOB) and checks received – where partial payments are made, investigation and analysis is then initiated and corrective steps taken.
-The team assigned for this enables appropriate decision-making and facilitates the required actions for recovery of dues.
+Explanation of Benefits (EOB) and checks received – where partial payments are made, investigation and analysis are then initiated and corrective steps are taken.
+The team assigned for this enables appropriate decision-making and facilitates the required actions for the recovery of dues.

 So if you want your DME claims processed quickly so as to make effective the Revenue Cycle Management process and reduce claim denials, then the Charge entry team need to be expert coders and billers and ensure an efficient process to get the reimbursement that is due and ensure and error-free charge entry process.
 Outsourcing this process- which involves patience, focus, attention to detail, expertise in the knowledge of codes and billing, is always a better option so that leaves you free to concentrate on your service- patient health and satisfaction.